clarafayyad/ML_QuantifiedSelf/README.md

-# ML4QS
+# Machine Learning for the Quantified Self Project

-Machine Learning for the Quantified Self Project
+Predicting movie genre based on sensory data.